mrad201/Professional-Practice/README.md

 To collect Personal information from the user that is for a specific purpose or activities with the agency.
 Only collect the information that is needed.
 Information collected must be done within a lawful manner and not be misused or modified.

 Two actionable items for this principal would be:
-- [ ] User must provide only the information that is needed to carry out the specific purpose that is required by the agency
+- [ ] User must be asked to provide email address in order for the agency to identify the user.
-- [ ] Agency must only use information given by the user for its intended purpose.
+- [ ] User must be informed of the intended purpose of the information that they have provided to the agency.

 <!-- this is getting there, just one more iteration e hoa-->
 ### Principal 3